apoulain22/TutorialDoc/docs/source/tutorialbl.rst

 #.
 Input .npz setup file.
 #.
 Output folder.
 #.
 Target eigenvalue, also called shift parameter :math:`s`.
+We look for the closest eigenvalue :math:`\lambda` to :math:`s`.
 It is a complex value.
-Real part is the growth rate and imaginary part is the frequency.
+Real part is the growth rate and imaginary part gives the frequency.
 #.
 Spanwise wavenumber :math:`\beta`.

-For instance in the case of the first Mack mode:
+For instance:

 .. code-block:: console